rgrannell1/mchof/README.md

 Map-like higher-order functions such as ```lapply``` are a common part of the R user's vocabulary, and have efficient parallel implementations in packages like ```plyr``` and ```multicore```.
 This package provides parallel wrappers for other higher-order functions in vanilla R, such as ```Filter``` and ```Position```.

+* parallel functions tested extensively to ensure interchangeability with their non-parallel equivalents
+* based on the ```multicore```

 ### Performance

 A common use case for parallel programming is to try reduce the runtime of problems that are independent of each other and are each fairly computationally heavy in their own right.
 To simulate this, I took a very slow implementation of the fibonnaci sequence, used it in a predicate function and tested the performance of Filter vs mcFilter.